 Special Day Class

-Lattice Educational Services provides a classroom placement option for students who require intensive educational services in a nonpublic setting.
-Students ages 5 through 22 with developmental delays and behavioral challenges benefit from Lattice's highly structured and individualized program.
+Lattice Educational Services provides a school placement option for students who require intensive educational services in a nonpublic setting.
+Students ages 5 through 22, with developmental delays and behavioral challenges, benefit from Lattice's highly structured and individualized program.

-Lattice offers a variety of services to supplement classroom instruction, including on-site administrators, behaviorists, speech and language pathologists, school nurses, and an occupational therapist.
+Lattice offers a variety of services to supplement classroom instruction, including on-site administrators, board certified behavior specialists, speech and language pathologists, school nurses, and an occupational therapist.
 Other student supports include: frequent reinforcement and breaks in the classroom, high staff to student ratio, visual systems and supports, short work periods, and a playground designed for students with sensory needs.
-Students are accepted into Lattice through a process including a referral from a district, county office, or other educational agency, student site visits, and transition support for the student.
+Students are accepted into Lattice through a process including a referral from the student's school district, county office, or other educational agency, student site visits, and transition support for the student.